rrooggiieerr/homeassistant-benqprojector/README.md

 ### Network connected projectors

 The commands as described above also work over a network connection.
-Although I don't own such projector I have implemented the network functionality using a serial to network bridge.
-The network support for native networked BenQ projectors is thus experimental.
+Although I don't own such projector I have implemented the network functionality using a serial to WiFi bridge.
+The network support for integrated networked BenQ projectors is thus experimental.
 Let me know if your network connected BenQ projector works.

-Example of a serial to network bridge using a serial to TTL converter and a Wemos C3 Mini:
+Example of a serial to WiFi bridge using a serial to TTL converter and a Wemos C3 Mini:

 <img src="https://raw.githubusercontent.com/rrooggiieerr/homeassistant-benqprojector/main/serial%20to%20network%20bridge.png">

 It has to be said that a direct serial connection to the projector is much more responsive than using a serial to network bridge.
-Maybe this is different on a native networked BenQ projector or using ethernet instead of WiFi.
+Maybe this is different on an integrated networked BenQ projector or using ethernet instead of WiFi.

 ## Supported projectors